eklem1/GalaxySim/README.md

 # GalaxySim

+GalaxyHOD: The basis for a new ARES class with a LF and SMF model based off the work below.

 WorkingFromHalo: Looking a simplified relation of the HMF to LF as well as to SMF.
 HMFtoSMF_nonLinear: Starting from Moster2010 paper, a DPL relation of HMF to SMF.
 DataCompile: Script to read and format data from "behroozi-2013-data-compilation" for more SMF lit values.